baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_looping.md

 When the **Repeat** button is pressed by the user, the Image Quizzer will ensure that all quiz questions and required annotations are complete before proceding.
 The responses for the current page are saved to the results XML file and then a copy of this Page element is made and inserted into the results file.
-The copied Page has the ID attribute modified adding a suffix of *-RepN* (where N is the number of the repetition) and any Response elements, LabelMapPath and MarkupLinePath elements are stripped out of the new Page - ready for the user's new responses.
+The copied Page has the ID attribute modified adding a suffix of *-RepN* where N is the number of the repetition (e.g. PageID-Rep1).